All boats operating beyond sheltered waters are required to carry an Emergency Position Indicating Radio Beacon (EPIRB).

 - Use the test switch at least once a month to verify power

-- Keep accessible
+- Keep accessible and dry

 - Extend or release the aerial to its full length